David Sammartino: World Wrestling Federation (1984–1985)

 Sammartino joined the World Wrestling Federation (WWF) in September 1984, with his father as his manager.
 He received a big push while teaming with his father, he was also pushed in singles matches.
-He appeared at the inaugural WrestleMania event in Madison Square Garden in New York City, New York on March 31, 1985.
-Accompanied by Bruno, Sammartino wrestled Brutus Beefcake in the fourth match of the night.
+He appeared at the inaugural WrestleMania event at Madison Square Garden in New York City in 1985.
+Accompanied by Bruno, Sammartino wrestled Brutus Beefcake as part of the undercard.
 The match ended in a double disqualification after Sammartino was thrown out of the ring by Beefcake and slammed by Beefcake's manager Johnny Valiant, prompting Bruno Sammartino to assault Valiant.
-This led to a series of tag team matches that brought Bruno out of retirement in an effort to get David's career advanced.
-When Bruno was involved, David was often in the main event or in a high-profile match; when Bruno wasn't involved David would be wrestling preliminary matches.
+This led to a series of tag team matches that brought Bruno out of retirement in an effort to advance David's career.
+If Bruno was involved, David was often in the main event or a high-profile match; on his own, David wrestled preliminary matches.

 In one of his final WWF appearances, Sammartino was involved in a controversial finish at the Philadelphia Spectrum on November 22, 1985, quickly submitting to a bear hug by jobber Ron Shaw.

-Various promotions
+Various promotions (1986–1991)

 In 1986, Sammartino left the WWF and joined the American Wrestling Association (AWA).
 He had three championship matches against AWA World Champion Stan Hansen.
 On February 4, 1986 in Salt Lake City, Utah, Sammartino unsuccessfully challenged Hansen for the championship.

 Sammartino left the AWA after just a few months and returned to the WWF, where he was once again used as a preliminary wrestler.
-Sammartino's second run ended in 1988 when he was fired from the WWF after he was arrested for punching a fan, who spat at him in Watertown, New York.
+Sammartino's second run ended in 1988 when he was fired from the WWF after he was arrested for punching a fan who spat at him in Watertown, New York.

 In 1990, Sammartino began wrestling for Herb Abrams' Universal Wrestling Federation in California.
 David also competed for All Japan Pro Wrestling (AJPW) in 1988, before leaving the company in 1990.
-Sammartino, occasionally teamed with Joe Malenko in AJPW.
+Sammartino occasionally teamed with Joe Malenko in AJPW.
+He retired in 1991.

+NWA Jersey (1995)

 Sammartino returned to wrestling in 1995 and competed for NWA New Jersey, where he unsuccessfully challenged Tommy Cairo for the NWA North American Championship twice.
 Sammartino left the promotion shortly thereafter.

+World Championship Wrestling (1996)

 Sammartino re-emerged in 1996 in World Championship Wrestling (WCW), competing in the promotion's cruiserweight division.
 Sammartino was only used in two matches in WCW.
 On the December 16, 1996 episode of WCW Monday Nitro, Sammartino challenged Dean Malenko for the WCW Cruiserweight Championship, but was defeated.
 The other match was a dark match, defeating preliminary wrestler, Rex King.
+After leaving WCW, Sammartino took another hiatus from wrestling.

+Later career (2000–2010)

 In 2000, Sammartino defeated Jimmy Cicero to win the New York State Wrestling Federation Heavyweight Championship in New Rochelle, New York.

-In 2010, Sammartino appeared at an International Wrestling Cartel event called "IWC Night of legends" defeating former rival Larry Zbyszko.
-In June 2010, Sammartino teamed with Zbyzsko, against Frank Stalletto, and Lou Marconi at Deaf Wrestlefest 2010 in a winning effort.
+In 2010, Sammartino appeared at an International Wrestling Cartel event called "IWC Night of legends" defeating Larry Zbyszko.
+In June 2010, Sammartino teamed with Zbyzsko against Frank Stalletto and Lou Marconi at Deaf Wrestlefest 2010 in a winning effort.